foulkelore/Reddit-Scraper/README.md

 ## Logs

-Logs are saved to `zededitor_scraper.log` and also displayed in the console.
+Logs are saved to `reddit_scraper.log` and also displayed in the console.

 ## Note